qdore/Mutate/README.md

 Mutate - An award-winning productivity application
 ======

-Mutate is a simple launcher inspired by Alfred (OS X app) for Ubuntu.
+Mutate is a simple launcher inspired by Alfred (OS X app) for Linux.
 Be more productive with hotkeys, keywords and file actions at your fingertips.
 ```
 Attention:In this version, the profiles will be covered!
 ```